Intermediary Terms of Business

 - The expressions “data controller”, “processing”, “personal data”, “data processor”, “data subject”, “subject access request” and “personal data breach” shall bear their respective meanings given in the data protection legislation and any other grammatical forms of those expressions shall be interpreted accordingly.

 - We confirm we have a lawful basis for holding and processing personal data about you, any person employed by you or your clients and relating to your dealings with us on our database for the purpose of administering the clients’ business, paying you remuneration, maintaining our relationship and for regulatory issues.
 We will use this personal data to manage the ongoing relationship, to provide you with information and to administer your account with us.
 We may carry out credit and/or reference checks on you or any other director, partner or employee of you.
 By accepting a relationship with us, you and any other director, partner or employee of you agree to these checks taking place throughout the duration of the relationship where we, in our sole opinion, feel it is necessary to do so.

-- We will keep your personal data (and your employees’ personal data) for a reasonable period (such period being no longer than is necessary to fulfil our obligations to you as per our intermediary privacy notice).
+- We will keep your personal data (and your employees’ personal data) for a reasonable period (such period being no longer than is necessary to fulfil our obligations to you.
+Our privacy notice is available at royallondon.ie/privacy-policy.
 We confirm and you agree that on a legitimate interest basis, we may also share your personal data (and your employees’ personal data) with our service providers, agents and with third parties such as auditors, identity authentication agencies, other financial institutions and legal and regulatory bodies (in Ireland and abroad).